tanmatt/QuoteOfTheDay/README.md

 - Sun Jul 21 07:00:07 2024 | Nothing is impossible. - Test-R199
 - Mon Jul 22 07:00:04 2024 | Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius -- and a lot of courage -- to move in the opposite direction. - Albert Einstein
 - Tue Jul 23 07:00:04 2024 | Be kind whenever possible.
 It is always possible. - Nag R
+- Wed Jul 24 07:00:04 2024 | I hated every minute of training, but I said, 'Don't quit.
+Suffer now and live the rest of your life as a champion.' - Muhammad Ali